 According to experts, the fruits you give to your preschooler can also be dried, frozen, or canned.
 In fact, 100% fresh fruit juices also count.
 As for preparation, your kids can eat the fruits as they are or include them in salads, shakes, or puree.

 Preschoolers need about 2 servings of fruits daily.
 1 serving is usually equivalent to ½ cup or 1 piece of small fruit.

 However, for fruit juice, The American Pediatric Society recommends no more than 4 ounces (118 ml) of fresh fruit juice for kids aged 1-3; 4-6-year old kids can have as much as 6 ounces (177 ml).

 Dairy or milk products are crucial for healthy bones; hence, parents must not forget including them during meal planning.

-Preschoolers need about 3 servings of milk per day.
+Preschoolers need about 2 to 3 glasses of milk per day.
 Please focus on healthy sources with high calcium and low-fat or fat-free products.
 Examples of healthy choices are:

 - Unsweetened milk

 The preschool nutrition pyramid will not be complete without meat, as they are a good protein source.
 Focus on low-fat and lean meat, fish, and poultry.

 Preschoolers need about 2 to 3 servings per day; 1 serving is equivalent to 1 egg or 1.5 to 2 ounces (42 to 56 grams) of meat, fish, and poultry.